Week 7: The Lowdown on Skimming & Shimming

 It seems like for every updated security feature that is implemented criminals find a way around it and leaves you wondering what you can do to protect yourself!

-When it comes to shimming , it’s a bit harder to protect yourself since the devices inside the card reader, but there are ways to avoid becoming a victim.
+When it comes to shimming , it’s a bit harder to protect yourself since the device is inside the card reader, but there are ways to avoid becoming a victim.
 With the prevalence of new electronic payment forms using an EMV chip isn’t always necessary:

 - Use the contactless tap-and-go feature on your credit or debit card instead